 - You earn points- You can rack up a decent amount of points and gain some nice perks by making so many flights with the same airlines.

-Cons of Round the World Tickets
+Cons of Round-the-World Tickets

-- Can be more expensive- If you buy the wrong ticket or you use flight segments for shorter trips, you can end up spending more than if you had just bought your tickets separately.
+- Can be more expensive- If you buy the wrong rtw ticket or you use flight segments for shorter trips, you can end up spending more than if you had just bought your tickets separately.
 This is particularly true if you fly between major hubs where flights are inexpensive.

 - You can’t fly budget airlines- None of the major budget airlines belong to any of the alliances.
-When buying a round the world ticket, you can’t take advantage of low fares on Ryanair, Air Asia, Southwest, or Tiger, for example.
+When buying a round-the-world ticket, you can’t take advantage of low fares on Ryanair, Air Asia, Southwest, or Tiger, for example.

-- You must start and end your trip in the same country- Most round the world flights have this rule.
+- You must start and end your rtw trip in the same country- Most round the world flights have this rule.
 You can usually start and end in a different city, but it they must be in the same country.
 For this reason, you can’t really buy a round the world ticket if you’re already traveling.

 - Not ideal for those traveling longer than a year- Most round the world tickets have a maximum validity of one year.